 Juice your lemon into the zest.

-Add your honey to your slurry…
+Add honey to your slurry mixture…

 Next add your orange juice to your slurry and stir; you can certainly do fresh squeezed, but I did use bottled here!
 Pour over your mangoes and berries.

 Gently stir to mix, allow to sit for an hour or two for the flavors to mesh.
+If making ahead for more than an hour, refrigerate until ready to serve.

 If desired, add additional berries and some fresh mint.
 Delish by itself or with additional berries.
 As always, make it your own!